-Nowadays, most of the scholars agree that the original soma was a hallucinogenic drink probably based on Amanita Muscaria mushroom.
-One of its known effects is a sensation of flying, so common in these myths.
-Moreover, autumn was the time to gather the ingredients and prepare it.
+Nowadays, most scholars agree that the original soma was a hallucinogenic drink probably based on Amanita Muscaria mushroom.
+One of its known effects is the sensation of flying, so common in these myths.
+Moreover, autumn was the time to gather the ingredients and prepare them.

 As we saw, the Mid-Autumn festival is a celebration of both, light and darkness.
 This is the time when these two worlds collide and the ancients gave huge importance to this event.

 First of all, the knowledge of these cosmic cycles was vital for agriculture.
 The knowledge of when to saw and when to reap provided food for the material existence.
 This is why Virgo holds a grain of corn in her hands.

 Secondly, the spiritual realm followed the same universal laws.
 The movement of the Sun through the zodiac symbolized the movement of the soul through the light world of the living and the dark world of the dead.

 Finally, these two worlds were connected – The seed came from the underworld and brought life.
 Therefore a sacrificial cake had to be sent back as a token of gratitude.
 Even in the Bible, Jesus says that the bread is his body and the wine his blood.
 1 Corinthians 11:24-25